 Denmark: a cruder journalistic culture

-Danish journalists have recently started with increasing frequency to use unscrupulous methods to obtain stories.
-The tabloid Se og Hør, for instance, in 2014 paid bribes to the staff of credit card companies and hospitals to get hold of information about celebrities.
-And the 2011 parliamentary elections were preceded by a dirty campaign to discredit the social democrat candidate by publishing details of her love life.
+In recent years Danish journalists have started using unscrupulous methods to obtain stories.
+In 2014 the tabloid Se og Hør, for instance, paid bribes to the staff of credit card companies and hospitals to obtain information about celebrities.
+At the end of 2016 several of those implicated in the affair were sentenced to prison.

 France: unparalleled attacks on press freedom